How to Support a Healthy Bacteria & Gut Microbiome

-What Should I Eat Then?
+What Should I Eat For a Healthy Gut Microbiome?

-Although it is a foreign factor, the microbiome is very much a part of us.
+Although it is a foreign factor, the gut microbiome is very much a part of us.
 It is important to replace damaging habits, behaviors, and diets for more beneficial alternatives.
 Our bacterial buddies love to “eat” vegetable fibers, also called “prebiotics”, more than anything!

 By eating fibrous vegetables (especially the stocks, stems and roots) we’ll be doing them, and ourselves, a huge favor.
 As they consume these compounds gladly, and produce short-chain fatty acids necessary for the survival of our cells in the lower intestine and colon.